 To start off this list of art-inspired discography, we begin with perhaps the most famous album cover of all time: Pink Floyd’s “Dark Side of The Moon”.
 Released in 1973, this album by Pink Floyd has gone on to leave a lasting visual legacy in the arts and cultural scene.
 The light inflected prism has appeared on many T-shirts and other merchandise inspired by the album cover.

-In recent year’s Paris’ Atelier des lumières has put on a dedicated show to the Grand Master Dali backed by the soundtrack of this incredible band.
-Here, one can see the close mapping of the visual with the oral as the undulating beats of the music match the .
-The reverberating tunes bounce off the walls where the chromatic fluid projections lie in three-dimensional glory.
-The result is a truly all-encompassing sensory experience that really amazes the brain, ears and eyes.
+In recent year’s Paris’ Atelier des lumières has put on a dedicated show to the Grand Master Dali… The show is backed by the soundtrack of this incredible band.
+Here, one can see the close mapping of the visual with the oral as the undulating beats of the music bounce off the walls where the chromatic fluid projections lie in three-dimensional glory.
+The result is a truly all-encompassing sensory experience that amazes the brain, ears and eyes.
 Much is the success of this that they have popped up in cities around the world in Bordeaux, London and Paris to name a few.

 Music and art centered in Classicalism

 To add to this list of music for art-lovers, we must invoke at least one piece of the Classical genre.
 Throughout history, periods of cultural change have been invoked by progression in all sectors of the arts.
 In the pivotal Classical period (1730–1820) composers such as Wolfgang Amadeus Mozart, Joseph Haydn, and Ludwig van Beethoven created widely admired representatives of absolute music, including symphonies, string quartets and concertos.